 - Portages: 0; the four sets of rapids were runnable/linable … nothing to really fret over

-We did make a point this morning of checking out potential campsites, thinking about paddlers needing to get off the water in a hurry and looking for something serviceable, even if not the greatest.
-The above map shows three such sites – a couple of them had fire pits already.
+This morning, we made a point of checking out potential campsites, thinking about paddlers needing to get off the water in a hurry and looking for something serviceable, even if not the greatest.
+The above map shows three such sites – a couple had fire pits already.

 We also dealt with four sets of rapids.
 The first one has a ledge with a two-foot drop; we lined and ran it.
-The second set came soon afterwards and was an easy Class 1 set that we just ran.
+The second set came soon afterwards and was an easy Class 1 set we just ran.
 The campsite below this second set has room for a couple of tents and has a fire pit.
-About eight kilometers further downriver was the third noteworthy set, which we lined and ran to the sound of distant thunder.
-This provided us with the motivation to think about ending the day a bit early – we hadn’t even had lunch yet, having planned to have it at the bottom of this set of rapids.
-Instead, we went on and within thirty minutes came upon the fourth set of rapids for the day, an easy run on river left, and then amazingly a campsite below the rapids on river right.
-We were done for the day, all in all, a pretty easy one.
+About eight kilometers downriver was the third noteworthy set, which we lined and ran to the sound of distant thunder.
+This motivated us to think about ending the day a bit early – we hadn’t even had lunch yet, having planned to have it at the bottom of these rapids.
+Instead, we went on and, within thirty minutes, came upon the fourth set of rapids for the day, an easy run on river left, and then amazingly, a campsite below the rapids on river right.
+We were done for the day; all in all, a pretty easy one.

 Day Five: Rapids Camp To the Birchview Camp (10 km down the Albany)

 - Distance: 29 km over 6.5 hours